AmadeusITGroup/spark-perf-gazer/README.md

 - [ ] Add the missing link of SQL queries with children SQL queries
 - [ ] Add the missing link SQL queries with stages
 - [ ] Investigate if possible to persist SparkUI logs as a complementary approach with
+- [ ] Add use case catalog / examples
+  - read amplification
+  - hashbroadcastjoin is not being used
+  - compare scan parquet, v1 v2
+  - within a SQL query, which job took longer and why
+  - provide the maximum SQL in terms of cost (find the big fish)
 ```
 From https://docs.databricks.com/en/clusters/configure.html#cluster-log-delivery.
 For example, if the log path is dbfs:/cluster-logs, the log files for a specific cluster will be